 Being able to completely remove stars within astrophotography can help enhance faint features without inflating stars or for creating amazing images that highlights the flows of nebula.

 Although these two images are the same, the starless version allows you to see more of the details hidden within the nebula.
 I have documented another approach for star removal.
 It does work with practice and patience.
-I am now working with the StarNet process within PixInsight.
+However, StarNet is easier and typically does a better job, especially when you understand and follow the StarNet Best Practices.

 Note: Make sure you upgrade StarNet in PixInsight to StarNet2.
 Version 2 appears to do a much better job.